 If you are feeling unwell, had contact with somebody with Coronavirus or have been to an affected place in the last 14 days, please DO NOT travel to the practice with your pet.
 We will be offering the option to post out medication (at cost) for those unwell clients who need it.
 For any unwell clients who have a pet in need of urgent attention, we will provide care, but may need to perform a telephone consultation to assess the situation beforehand.
 If you are self-isolating, please call us and we will discuss the situation.
 If you are elderly and have someone else who can attend the practice in your place, we would advise this.
 We are also currently asking that were possible, only one person attends the practice with their pet.

 On arrival at the practice, our clients should call to notify our team and then wait in their vehicle to avoid gatherings in our waiting rooms.
 When the vet is ready for your appointment, they will call you back to verbally discuss your pets history before delivering instructions on bringing your pet inside.
 As mentioned above, clients are not permitted to enter the practice.
-Therefore when instructed to do so, clients should bring their animal to our night entrance door where a member of our team will receive your pet from you.
+Therefore when instructed to do so, clients should bring their animal to the appropriate entrance (you will be informed which door by us over the phone) where a member of our team will receive your pet from you.
 The vet will then carry out their clinical examination of your pet whilst you wait in your vehicle.
 The vet will then call you again to discuss their findings and any potential treatment plans.
 Payments for consultations, medications and treatments will be taken over the phone.
 Following government advice, the use of cash should be avoided where possible.
 Your pet and any medications will then be ready for collection at our night entrance door.